San Juan is the capital of and largest city in Puerto Rico.

 Traveling to San Juan isn't too safe for solo women; bear in mind that you should always walk in the company, never alone.
 Stay away from poorly lit and deserted streets and areas and from people that are visibly intoxicated or under the influence.

 So...
 How Safe Is San Juan Really?

-Unfortunately, San Juan couldn’t be described as a particularly safe country to visit.
+Unfortunately, San Juan couldn’t be described as a particularly safe city to visit.

 Many problems contribute to its general unsafety, like health issues (Zika outbreak), ever-increasing crime rates, as well as government debt difficulties.